jotavare/jotavare.github.io/docs/x86_assembly_nasm/uninitialized_data.md

 ## **UNINITIALIZED DATA**

 {: .important-title }
-If you're into exploring binary, decimal, and hexadecimal numbers, there's a handy [online converter](https://www.mathsisfun.com/binary-decimal-hexadecimal-converter.html) you can use.
+If you're into exploring **binary, decimal, and hexadecimal numbers**, there's a handy [online converter](https://www.mathsisfun.com/binary-decimal-hexadecimal-converter.html) you can use.
 It's perfect for tinkering with different number systems and understanding how they work.

 ### **BSS Section**

-In x86 assembly, sometimes we need to reserve memory for potential data storage without initializing it to specific values.
-This is where the BSS section comes into play.
+In **x86 assembly**, sometimes we need to **reserve memory** for potential data storage without initializing it to specific values.
+This is where the **BSS section** comes into play.

 ```
 section .bss